nuejs/nue/packages/nuejs.org/blog/large-scale-apps/index.md

 ### For Rust, Go, and JS engineers
-This is a wake-up call for Rust, Go, and JS engineers stuck wrestling with React idioms instead of leaning on timeless software patterns.
+This is a game-changer for Rust, Go, and JS engineers stuck wrestling with React idioms instead of leaning on timeless software patterns.
 Nue emphasizes a model-first approach, delivering modular design with simple, testable functions, true static typing, and minimal dependencies.
 Nue is a liberating experience for system devs whose skills can finally shine in a separated model layer.

 ### For Design Engineers
-This is a wake-up call for design engineers bogged down by React patterns and [40,000+ line][new_york] design systems.
+This is an important shift for design engineers bogged down by React patterns and [40,000+ line][new_york] design systems.
 Build radically simpler systems with modern CSS (@layers, variables, calc()) and take control of your typography and whitespace.

 ### For UX Engineers